 If you’re tired of boring juice drinks in the summer, how about a deceptive cocktail, the Smoky Tequila Sunrise, a combination of juices and hot, spicy bitters to trick the eyes and intrigue the palate?
 This is not a tequila drink for wimps – it’s got plenty of juice in it, but the heat from the bitters hits back of the mouth, with that top of the tongue kick that you get with a healthy dose of hot peppers.
+Depending on how much of the spicy bitters you add, you might need a creamy chaser to get the fire off your palate.

 The Tequila Sunrise, to me is a less-than-interesting cocktail, just orange juice, tequila, and grenadine.
 For the Home Bar Awards July competition, the challenge was to create a riff on the cocktail, with the requirements that it must use juice and it must have tequila in it.
 (It’s sponsored by Dano’s tequila.)